 A graduate of Boston University, Santos earned her master’s degree from Northeastern University, where she received the James Ragsdale award as a student dedicated to First Amendment rights.
 She is also the recipient of American Women in Radio & Television’s Gracie Allen Award, and she was nominated for an Emmy for a special report on black-market guns airing on NBC Boston.
 Prior to working in television, Santos was a staff writer and news editor for the Providence, RI, edition of The Boston Phoenix, where she received numerous awards from the New England and Rhode Island press associations.

 Santos was an associate professor of communications at Springfield College before joining Northeastern in 2020.
 Her book, Daring to Feel: Violence, the News Media, and Their Emotions, was published by Rowman & Littlefield’s Lexington Books division in 2009.
 Challenging the journalistic mandate of objectivity, the book explores what happens when journalists allow themselves to feel.
-No longer detached observers, they are free to see violence in all of its emotional complexity.
+No longer detached observers, they are free to see violence in all its emotional complexity.